teddiherring/AERT/README.md

 **[contents](#Contents) | [setup](#Setup) | [running the notebooks](#running-the-notebooks) | [issues](#issues)**

 # A-ERT
-Notebook to support the publication *Detecting short- and long-term changes in permafrost and active layer dynamics in the Maritime Antarctic with automated electrical resistivity tomography* (Farzamian et al., in prep.)
+Notebook to support the publication *Employing Automated Electrical Resistivity Tomography for detecting short- and long-term changes in permafrost and active layer dynamics in the Maritime Antarctic* (Farzamian et al., in prep.)

 ## Contents